Need examples of a baby nighttime routine to do every night? Learn how to establish a consistent evening routine to help

 So, at what age should you start implementing a routine?
 You can start from day one.
-Yup, even in the newborn stage, you and your baby will enjoy having a rhythm to your evenings.
+Yup, even in the newborn stage, you and your baby can enjoy having a rhythm to your evenings.

 What this doesn’t mean though is being strict with your routine.
 All children grow and change.
-As consistent as we should be with our routines, we also have to accommodate off days and developmental milestones.
+As consistent as we should be, we also have to be flexible for off days and developmental milestones.

 Newborns are also notorious for throwing routines out the window.
 They need us to be flexible enough to accommodate their fast-changing needs.
-Plus, he’ll grow out of old routines and into new ones, too.
-A three-year-old still benefits from routines, but not the ones he had as an infant.
+Plus, they’ll grow out of old routines and into new ones, too.
+A 3 year old still benefits from routines, but not the ones he had as an infant.

 What time in the evenings should you start your routine?

-Bedtime will vary for each baby.
-One might begin his long nighttime stretch of sleep at 8pm, while another starts at 6:30pm.
+Bedtime can vary for each baby.
+One might begin his long stretch of sleep at 8pm while another starts at 6:30pm.
 What you should note though is when your baby can typically sleep for his first long stretch of the night.
 Then, add about 30 minutes to an hour before that time to start your routine.

-Let’s say his bedtime is 7pm—start your routine around 6pm or 6:30pm.
+Let’s say his long stretch tends to start at 7pm—start your routine around 6pm or 6:30pm.
 By the time you’re finished with your routine, it’s time to lay him down for sleep.

-How long the routine lasts depends on many factors, like how long he feeds or the activities you have planned.
-But typically, you’ll want to keep it to about 30 minutes and no longer than an hour to be effective and doable (after all, you have to do this every night!).
+How long the routine lasts depends on many factors, like how long he feeds or the activities you’ve planned.
+But typically, keep it to about 30 minutes and no longer than an hour to be effective and doable (after all, you have to do this every night!).